 - A. Inventory Tracking System Required.
 A Retail Marijuana Establishment is required to use the Inventory Tracking System as the primary inventory tracking system of record.
 A Retail Marijuana Establishment must have an Inventory Tracking System account activated and functional prior to operating or exercising any privileges of a license.
 Medical Marijuana Businesses converting to or adding a Retail Marijuana Establishment must follow the inventory transfer guidelines detailed in Rule R 309(C) below. - B. Inventory Tracking System Access Inventory Tracking System Administrator - Inventory Tracking System Administrator Required.
 A Retail Marijuana Establishment must have at least one individual Owner who is an Inventory Tracking System Administrator.
 A Retail Marijuana Establishment may also designate additional Owners and occupationally licensed employees to obtain Inventory Tracking System Administrator accounts. - Training for Inventory Tracking System Administrator Account.
 In order to obtain a Inventory Tracking System Administrator account, a person must attend and successfully complete all required Inventory Tracking System training.
-The Division may also require additional ongoing, continuing education for an individual to retain his or her Inventory Tracking System Administrator account.

-- 3. Inventory Tracking System Access Inventory Tracking System User Accounts.
+The Division may also require additional ongoing, continuing education for an individual to retain his or her Inventory Tracking System Administrator account. - 3.
+Inventory Tracking System Access Inventory Tracking System User Accounts.

 A Retail Marijuana Establishment may designate licensed Owners and employees who hold valid Occupational Licenses as Inventory Tracking System Users.
 A Retail Marijuana Establishment shall ensure that all Owners and Occupational License Licensees who are granted Inventory Tracking System User account access for the purposes of conducting inventory tracking functions in the system are trained by Inventory Tracking System Administrators in the proper and lawful use of Inventory Tracking System. - C. Medical Marijuana Business License Conversions Declaring Inventory Prior to Exercising Licensed Privileges as a Retail Marijuana Establishment - 1.
 Medical Marijuana Inventory Transfer to Retail Marijuana Establishments. - a.
-This rule R 309(C)(1)(a) is repealed effective July 1, 2016.
-Prior to July

-1, 2016, Each each Medical Marijuana Business that is either converting to or adding a Retail Marijuana Establishment license must create a Retail Marijuana Inventory Tracking System account for each license it is converting or adding.
-A Medical Marijuana Business must transfer all relevant Medical Marijuana inventory into the Retail Marijuana Establishment's Inventory Tracking System accounts and affirmatively declare those items as Retail Marijuana and Retail Marijuana Product. - b.
-Beginning July 1, 2016: - i.
-The the only allowed transfer of marijuana between a Medical Marijuana Business and Retail Marijuana Establishment is Medical Marijuana and Medical Marijuana Concentrate that was produced at the Optional Premises Cultivation Operation, from the Optional Premises Cultivation Operation to a Retail Marijuana Cultivation Facility. - ii.
-Each Optional Premises Cultivation Operation that is either converting to or adding a Retail Marijuana Cultivation Facility license must create a Retail Marijuana Inventory Tracking System account for each license it is converting or adding. - iii.
-An Optional Premises Cultivation Operation must transfer all relevant Medical Marijuana and Medical Marijuana Concentrate into the Retail Marijuana Cultivation Facility's Inventory Tracking System account and affirmatively declare those items as Retail Marijuana or Retail Marijuana Concentrate as appropriate. - iv.
-The marijuana subject to the one-time transfer is subject to the excise tax upon the first transfer from the Retail Marijuana Cultivation Facility to another Retail Marijuana Establishment. - v.
-All other transfers are prohibited, including but not limited to transfers from a Medical Marijuana Center or Medical Marijuana

-Infused Products Manufacturer to any Retail Marijuana
+Each-Prior to July 1, 2016, each Medical Marijuana Business that is either converting to or adding a Retail Marijuana Establishment license must create a Retail Marijuana Inventory Tracking System account for each license it is converting or adding.
+A Medical Marijuana Business must transfer all relevant Medical Marijuana inventory into the Retail Marijuana Establishment's Inventory Tracking System accounts and affirmatively declare those items as Retail Marijuana and Retail Marijuana Product.
+This rule is repealed, effective July 1, 2016. - b.
+On and after July 1, 2016, the only allowed transfer of marijuana between a Medical Marijuana Business and Retail Marijuana Establishment is the transfer of Medical Marijuana plants and inventory from an Optional Premises Cultivation Operation to a Retail Marijuana Cultivation Facility.
+All other transfers are prohibited, including but not limited to transfers from a Medical Marijuana Center or Medical Marijuana-Infused Products Manufacturer to any Retail Marijuana Establishment.

-Establishment. - 2.
-No Further Transfer Allowed.
+2. No Further Transfer Allowed.
 Once a Licensee has declared any portion of its Medical Marijuana inventory as Retail Marijuana, no further transfers of inventory from Medical Marijuana to Retail Marijuana shall be allowed.